tat3446/pandas-challenge/README.md

 Joined two study groups with classmates outside of class hours, but limited discussion as we were all in different areas of assignment progress

 Assignment is incomplete - work still in progress to finish the rest.
 Finally resolved the calculation tonight for # of students passing both math & reading

+*As of 5-28-23*
+Completed module 4 project to re-submit

+Had tutor session yesterday who helped me work through issue with per_school_summary dataframe that was caused by the way I originally coded School Type earlier in assignment.
+Once that was resolved I was able to work through the rest fine.